justinlu/dify-fast-deploy/lite/README.md

 - **\[Security\]** Default Web service port changed from 80/443 to 8080/8443.
 - Set the default PIP mirror source for Plugin Daemon to Aliyun.

+About Network Proxy:

+In current version(v1.1.0), enable proxy for dify api will cause serious network problem including unable to use embedding/reranker, so network proxy setting is NOT apply to anything by default.

 ### How to Deploy Dify with `docker-compose.yaml`

 1. **Prerequisites**: Ensure Docker and Docker Compose are installed on your system.